Year Established 2004

 - AVOID UNIBET!!

-Unibet are the parent company of a tonne of betting and gaming operations including Stan James, 32Red, Bingo.com and more.
-From a sportsbook perspective it’s been a slow burner in my opinion as they’ve attempted to challenge the competition, they haven’t quite infiltrated what could be considered the UK’s best betting sites.
+Unibet are the parent company of a number of betting and gaming operations including Stan James, 32Red, Bingo.com and more.
+From a sportsbook perspective it’s been a slow burner, in my opinion, as they’ve attempted to challenge the competition but haven’t quite infiltrated what could be considered the UK’s best betting sites.

 Saying that, the company was established in 1997, so they’re still fairly fresh faced and are currently in the process of acquiring other assets rather than growing the single brand independently.
 The parent company is actually known as Kindred Group, but Unibet appears to be the flagship operation.

-Unibet have a moneyback welcome offer, which is a bit different to the majority of gambling sites in comparison.
-Instead of an upfront deposit bonus, it’s based on your first bet losing, therefore you’ll get bet refunded – if it wins you get no bonus, so it’s not the best welcome deal in my opinion.
+A moneyback welcome offer, which is a bit different to the majority of gambling sites in comparison, seems to be their flagship welcome bonus, although I’m not a huge fan of this.
+Instead of an upfront deposit bonus, it’s based on your first bet losing, therefore you’ll get bet refunded.
+However, if it wins you get no bonus, so it’s not the best welcome deal in my opinion.

-The in-play system on desktop/pc is pretty simple and that’s also mirrored when you view the responsive version on your phone.
+The in-play system on desktop is pretty simple and that’s also mirrored when you view the responsive version on your phone.
 You could say simple means basic, but it does the job that it is intended to do.
-It could perhaps benefit from some quicklinks to the various available in-play markets, but other than that the in play main page works well.
+It could perhaps benefit from some quick links to the various available in-play markets, but other than that the in play main page works well.

-When you jump into a football match in-play, or tennis as examples, you’ll see a selection of markets available along with match insights featuring highlighted events ( alst corner for example) and digital commentary, which can be useful if you’re looking for event based betting.
+When you jump into a football match in-play, or tennis as examples, you’ll see a selection of markets available along with match insights featuring highlighted events (last corner for example) and digital commentary, which can be useful if you’re looking for event based betting.
 It’s a thoughtful innovation.

 The website looks great on mobile and everything shrinks down nicely to fit on the screen.
 It appears to be fast and compact so you’re not having to scroll infinitely to find what you need.
 Menus are in common places keeping the experience simple and familiar.

-They have arranged of apps for various gambling sections, with a specific download for sports betting.
-Its feels as though it carries all the functions of the optimised website version leading me to believe you’re using a dynamic version of the main website and not a completely separate system.
+It feels as though it carries all the functions of the optimised website version, which leads me to believe you’re using a dynamic version of the main website and not a completely separate system.

-Unibet appear to be the most responsible sports betting site I’ve seen, they have lots of links to help and support channels with pages and pages of additional FAQs.
+Unibet appear to be one of the most responsible sports betting sites I’ve seen.
+They have lots of links to help and support channels with pages and pages of additional FAQs.
 All the contact sources are clearly displayed and they also appear to have an active support community should you wish to ask around.